UnObama/robpol86.com/docs/my_awesome_server.rst

 .. describe:: VLAN4: NAS

-    Used for my NAS/Samba.
+    Used for Samba.
 Only NIC2 on my Mac Pro and my server (VLAN tagging/trunking) will be on this VLAN.
 DHCP served by my pfSense box.

 .. describe:: VLAN5: ONT